Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

     [comment]: <> (Unsicher, ob das hier passt)

-6. Click the [NEW ACTION] button.
-    The window with the list of actions is displayed again.

-7. Select the *Create offer from PIM product* action.
+5. Click the [NEW ACTION] button and select the *Create offer from PIM product* action.
     The selected action is displayed in the workflow editor.

     ![Create offer from PIM product](../Assets/Screenshots/OfferCookbook/CreateOfferFromPimProduct.png "[Create offer from PIM product]")

     It is recommended to change the name in the *Label* field to a descriptive name, for example, **Create offer** in this case.

-8. Connect the first input port to the *match* output port from the *Completeness 100?* action.
+6. Connect the *pimProduct* input port to the *match* output port from the *Completeness 100?* action.
 For detailed information, see [Connect the transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#connect-the-transition).

-9. Configure the *Create offer* action static inputs as follows:
+7. Configure the *Create offer* action static inputs as follows:

     | Static inputs | |
     |---------------|-|